froggibella/bea-cv/index.md

 ### Profile

-Outgoing and detail-oriented, highly motivated Business Intelligence developer with 6 years of experience in Business Analytics and Data Warehousing.
+Outgoing and detail-oriented, highly motivated Data Analyst with 6 years of experience in Business Analytics and Data Warehousing.
 Proficient in creating dashboards 📈, ETL-processes ↪️, reports 📊 and ad-hoc analysis 📰.

 ### Interests